-Note: Each state will have their own legal requirements for company registration.
-Therefore, for detailed information, you must do a careful research on the company act of the state of business registration.
+Note: Each state will have its own legal requirements for company registration.
+Therefore, for detailed information, you must do careful research on the company act of the state of business registration.
 This will help you increase your chances of getting an LLC.

-Step 5: Proceed additional procedures after the registration filing
+Step 5: Proceed with additional procedures after the registration filing

-Satisfy licensing requirements.
 Failure to comply with the licensing requirements will result in heavy penalties or being forced to close the business.
-It is crucial to know Types of Business Licenses & Permits that are subject to your business.
+It is crucial to know the types of business licenses & permits that are subject to your business.

-An EMI account will act as the alternative to a bank account with the same basic functions.
+An EMI account will act as an alternative to a bank account with the same basic functions.
 You can typically receive and perform all payments with the account.
-Common EMI accounts in the US are Wise account, Payoneer account and Mercury account.
+Common EMI accounts in the US are Wise account, Payoneer account, and Mercury account.

 Try our banking tool to see the recommended solutions to manage your company payments.

 Comply with tax and other reporting requirements.
 This is a complicated issue for most entrepreneurs.
 The requirements are different in every state.
-Failing the compliances will cost you a fine.
+Failing compliance will cost you a fine.

 For instance, Delaware LLC with a late due date for annual tax will be subject to a penalty of $200 plus 1.5% of interest each month on the penalty.